-If you’re a value seeker, you likely recognise the intrinsic value that experts can bring to any situation.
-Maybe you’ve tried doing it yourself in the past and realised it’s not where your strengths lie.
-Or perhaps you’ve gone down the low-cost route, only to find out that the old adage ‘buy cheap, buy twice’ is just as relevant for web design as it is for any other market.
-Either way, you’ll want your new website to be a success, and to be of a high enough standard that it will provide value for years to come.
+You could be a value seeker if you’ve built a website in the past and realised it’s not where your strengths lie.
+Or perhaps you’ve gone down the low-cost agency route only to find out that buy cheap, buy twice is just as relevant in web design as it is in any other market.
+Either way, you’ve decided that for your website to be a success and to last, you’ll need to work with a quality web design agency.

-If you’re a results seeker, your primary focus will be the return on investment (ROI), and you won’t settle for anything less.
-You’re willing to spend whatever it takes.
-Still, you’ll need absolute reassurance that whatever you spend will translate into a tangible benefit to your bottom line.
+You’re willing to spend whatever it takes, but you need absolute reassurance that whatever you spend will translate into a tangible benefit to your bottom line.
 While you appreciate the aesthetics and quality of a successful website, none of that matters if it doesn’t translate into your desired metrics.
 You’ve probably worked with agencies in the past that just haven’t met your high demands, and you’ll be looking for someone to rise to the challenge.

 So, which one are you?

-Now that you’ve seen the four different types of clients, did it throw up any surprises?
-Do you fall into a category above?
-Or are you cut from a different cloth?
+Now that you’ve explored the four different personas above, did they throw up any surprises?
+Do you fall into one of the categories?
+OR are you cut from a different cloth?